 Conclusion: The incidence and prevalence of NETs have continued to rise in the United States, owing to the increased diagnosis of early-stage disease and possibly stage migration.
 The survival of patients with NETs has improved, and this improvement has been greater for those with distant gastrointestinal NETs and, in particular, distant pancreatic NETs.

-Combine that with a revised annual incidence rate of 23,000 and the very well known fact that NETs is a highly prevalent disease, it seems mathematically impossible for the figure not to be above the rare threshold of 200,000 in 2017.
+Combine that with a revised annual incidence rate of 23,000 and the very well known fact that NETs is a highly prevalent disease, it must be mathematically impossible for the figure not to be above the USA rare threshold of 200,000 in 2017.
 As you can see from the graph below, the incidence rate for NETs continues to outstrip the incidence rate for all malignant neoplasms (another word for tumour).
 Amazingly, the report authors even state “…….. it is likely that we have underestimated their true incidence and prevalence”.

 The NET Research Foundation published an amazing infographic which summarises the output of the SEER 2012 study.
 See it below and you can read the accompanying text here.